mcollins-axway/axway-open-docs/content/en/docs/central/amplify_relnotes/20210131_ampc_relnotes.md

 * Providers can remove previously configured parameters using the interactive mode of the Central CLI (use `amplify central config unset <key>`)
 * Providers can request multiple resources at a time.
 The result will show the resource tables split according to their resouce kind (sample `amplify central get apis,apisr,apisi –s <scopename>`)

-### AMPLIFY Central WebUI
+### Amplify Central WebUI

-The AMPLIFY Central WebUI is used by both the API providers and consumers to manage and consume APIs.
+The Amplify Central WebUI is used by both the API providers and consumers to manage and consume APIs.

-The AMPLIFY Central WebUI includes the following enhancements:
+The Amplify Central WebUI includes the following enhancements:

 * View the agents connected to an environment in environment detail page
 * Improved Provider UX of API Service List and Details page: